- Learning to Fly in MFL

 What are the major assessments this year?

-There will be formative assessments covering a range of skills at the end of most units and an end of year exam in May.
-There will also be individual orals in the Spring term.
+There will be formative assessments covering a range of skills at the end of most units and an end of year exam in the Summer term, which includes a speaking exam.
 Ongoing vocabulary and grammar tests assess the extent to which students have assimilated new language.
 It is essential that students take these regular tests seriously and review both grammar and vocabulary on an ongoing basis.
 There are no controlled assessments.

 What will the current performance grade be based on and what does it mean?